ntstevens/DATSC101/README.md

 * [*An Introduction to Statistical Learning with Python*](https://www.statlearning.com/) by Gareth James, Daniela Witten, Trevor Hastie, Rob Tibshirani, Jonathan Taylor

 ## Python
-Jupytr notebooks via JupytrHub.
-You (and we) may also make use of ciollaborative notebooks via Google Colab.
+We will interact with Python via *jupyter notebooks* accessed through a browser via [JupyterHub](https://jupyter.math.uwaterloo.ca/hub/login).
+You (and we) may also make use of collaborative jupyter notebooks via [Google Colab](https://colab.research.google.com/).